heffergm/chef-tilestache/README.md

 Overview
 --------
-Want to work on Abacus?
+Want to work on Tilestache?
 Want a sandboxed environment to do it in?

 Installation
 ------------